CreateProcessWithTokenW function (winbase.h)

 - The directories that are listed in the PATH environment variable.
 Note that this function does not search the per-application path specified by the App Paths registry key.
 To include this per-application path in the search sequence, use the ShellExecute function.

 The flags that control how the process is created.
 The CREATE_DEFAULT_ERROR_MODE, CREATE_NEW_CONSOLE, and CREATE_NEW_PROCESS_GROUP flags are enabled by default.
-You can specify additional flags as noted.
+For a list of values, see Process Creation Flags.

 This parameter also controls the new process's priority class, which is used to determine the scheduling priorities of the process's threads.
 For a list of values, see GetPriorityClass.
 If none of the priority class flags is specified, the priority class defaults to NORMAL_PRIORITY_CLASS unless the priority class of the creating process is IDLE_PRIORITY_CLASS or BELOW_NORMAL_PRIORITY_CLASS.
 In this case, the child process receives the default priority class of the calling process.